 UDFs cannot be defined at the space level when the space is isolated.

-Instead, workspace admins can define UDFs in individual workspaces.
+Instead, admins for a workspace can define UDFs in individual workspaces.

 The UDFs are available in that individual workspace only.